spiderwisp/laravel-overlord/docs/SETUP.md

 #### Middleware Configuration

-The `middleware` configuration controls access to all protected terminal routes.
-This middleware is automatically applied to all routes except the public help route (`/help`).
+The `middleware` configuration controls access to all terminal routes.
+This middleware is automatically applied to all routes including the help route.

 **How it works:**
-- The middleware array from your config is applied to all protected routes via `Route::middleware(config('laravel-overlord.middleware'))`
+- The middleware array from your config is applied to all routes via `Route::middleware(config('laravel-overlord.middleware'))`
 - Default is `['auth']` which requires users to be authenticated
 - You can add multiple middleware for additional security